Freemium vs. Free Trial: Choosing the Right Strategy for Your Business

 4. Churn Rate

-Monitor the rate at which customers stop using your product or cancel subscriptions – high churn rates could indicate problems with either its design or pricing strategy.
+Track how many customers quit using your product or cancel subscriptions – very high churn rates can be a warning sign about either its design or pricing strategy.

 Selection of an Appropriate Model for Your Business